 Assets Period

 Developed technology 3-5 years

-Channel partnership 3 years

 Customer relationships 1-10 years

 Acquired technology 3-7 years

 Software 3 years

 3.13 Impairment of Non-Financial Assets

 The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.